 Companies switched from situational interview questions to behavioral questions for that reason.
 Past performance under pressure, conflict, and ambiguity predicts future performance better than any hypothetical.

-A 45-minute behavioral round covers 4-6 full questions - about 7 minutes per question including your answer and their follow-ups.
-That means each answer needs to be tight enough to leave room for probing but specific enough to score well on the first pass.
+A 45-minute behavioral round covers 4-6 full questions, which is why preparing common behavioral interview questions ahead of time matters.
+Each answer needs to be tight enough to leave room for probing but specific enough to score well on the first pass.

 How to use the STAR method for interview answers